MakeSchool-Tutorials/Keras-and-Cars/README.md

-# Keras and Cars
+# Keras for Image Classification

-Tutorial for DS 2.2 - Classify and identify automobile images with Keras
+Tutorial for DS 2.2 - Classify and identify images with Keras